 - Demonstrated system feasibility.

 - Proven technology, reasonable testing.

 - Confidence in reliability.

 - Presentations given to the RPRSG have demonstrated the technical feasibility of candidate protocols using simulation.
-Empirical results will be presented at a future meeting.
+Empirical results will be presented at future study group meetings.

 - Several implementations of candidate protocols exist in the industry, embodied in commercially available products comprising:

 - Systems (routers, switches, Add drop nodes for optical networks, hubs)

 - Host interfaces (NICs)

 - Chipsets

 - Optical components

 - Implementations of candidate protocols are currently deployed in major Service Provider and enterprise environments.

-- Simulations have been used to demonstrate the feasibility of reliable protocols under a range of operating conditions.
-Traffic models, configurations and metrics for evaluating candidate protocols will be developed as part of the working group.
+- Simulations based on the OPNET modeling system have been used to demonstrate the feasibility of reliable protocols under a range of operating conditions.
+Traffic models; configurations and metrics for evaluating candidate protocols will be developed as part of the working group.